 Remember that a three-way reconciliation should be conducted every quarter for every client trust account.
-It is recommended, however, that three-way reconciliations be performed monthly.

 When completing the three-way reconciliation, it is a good idea to use an adding machine or other calculator that will produce a printed record of the calculation you performed.

 That way, if your records do not match, you can easily check to see if the reason is a mathematical mistake made while performing the reconciliation.

-Quarterly reconciliations must be signed and dated by a lawyer, and you are required to retain these records and the reconciliation reports for six years to satisfy the recordkeeping requirement in Rule 1.15-3(d).
+You are required to retain these three different records and the reconciliation reports for six-years to satisfy the recordkeeping requirement in Rule 1.15-3(d).
+If your software does not allow you to retrieve a hard copy of the reconciliation report at a later date, a hard copy should be printed at the time of reconciliation.